Fair Credit Reporting Act

 When a furnisher ends its investigation by reporting that the disputed information has been verified as accurate, "the question of whether the furnisher behaved reasonably will turn on whether the furnisher acquired sufficient evidence to support the conclusion that the information was true."
 Id.

-Indiana Fair Credit Reporting Act Information
+State by State Fair Credit Reporting Act Survey

 Iowa Fair Credit Reporting Act Information